It was autumn of 2007, when I was informed that I had breast cancer.

 Although it was low-grade, I agreed with my doctor’s advice to totally remove my right breast because of the diagnosis that showed spreading calcification along with cancer.

-A few years later, then it turned out that my father had lung cancer, and after battling against the cancer for two years he died at 82.
+A few years later my father got diagnosed with lung cancer, and after battling against the cancer for two years he died at 82.

 I tried to climb the artificial rock belayed by a store clerk.

-When my hand reached at the top of the rock, I found my mind feeling exhilarating with the sight 10 meters high up from the ground.
+When my hand reached the top I found my mind feeling exhilarated with the sight 10 meters high up from the ground.

-Going to gym and joining in climbing courses, I keep climbing for two years at my own pace with occasionally pain from congenital dysplasia of the hip and bipolar disorder which underwent and came up with the experience of cancer sufferings.
+I started going to the gym and joining in climbing courses.
+I kept climbing for two years at my own pace with occasional pain from congenital dysplasia of the hip, and bipolar disorder which came about following my battle with cancer.

 But while those symptoms do not appear, I am not a patient but a climber.

-It is surprising and my pleasure, the nerve pain from congenital dysplasia of the hip has almost disappeared since I started climbing and training.
+To my pleasant surprise, the nerve pain from congenital dysplasia of the hip, has almost disappeared since I started climbing and training.

 My dream is to try climbing overseas… and climb trees in the woods that my father has planted and left for me.